JohnADeady/Programming-Scripting-Project-18/README.md

 The reason why this is widely used for testing purposes:
 * It contains 150 observations, it is small but not trivial.
 * The task it poses of discriminating between three species of Iris from measurements of their petals and sepals is simple but challenging.
 * The data is real data, of good quality.
-In principle and in practice, test datasets could be synthetic and that might be necessary or useful to make a point.
-(Ref [Importance](https://stats.stackexchange.com/questions/74776/what-aspects-of-the-iris-data-set-make-it-so-successful-as-an-example-teaching))
+In principle and in practice, test datasets could be synthetic and that might be necessary or useful to make a point. [[2]](https://stats.stackexchange.com/questions/74776/what-aspects-of-the-iris-data-set-make-it-so-successful-as-an-example-teaching))

 ### Getting Started